 Besides the abundance of breeding birds, the boreal forest has an assemblage of resident birds that can only be seen in this distinctive habitat.

-Gray Jays use their amazing memory to recall where thousands of hidden food stores are located.
+Canada Jays use their amazing memory to recall where thousands of hidden food stores are located.

 Spruce Grouse are able to feed on nutrient-poor spruce needles to survive.
 Woodpeckers and chickadees are experts at finding small food items hidden in bark.